Full Spectrum Sound Therapies

 Individual Sound Therapies

 Vocal toning is a form of vibrational sounding that involves the slow 'sounding' of open vowel sounds and overtones on the full exhalation of the breath.
 The client receives these sounds, but can also participate in toning with the therapist at certain points in the treatment.
 Vocal toning can bring immediate, beneficial changes to our physical, mental, emotional and/or spiritual selves.
 When utilized with intention and clear focus, the vibrations carried through the ‘sounding’ voice will go to work where imbalances in the mind/body exist, and act as a kind of sonic ‘tune up’ that re-aligns energies to result in a greater degree of harmonic functioning.
 Common experiences include a deep relaxation effect with mental calm and a release of stress.
-Individual experiences can vary widely, but include emotional healing, obtaining insights about current life experiences, the release of stuck energy, physical healing, and spiritual enhancement and awakening.
+Individual experiences can vary widely, but include emotional release,accessing and working with the inner child, obtaining insights about current life experiences, the release of stuck energy, physical healing, and spiritual enhancement and awakening.

 TIBETAN SINGING BOWLS